• Skip to main content

 We wrote our article to let people know that there are life insurance companies that do not penalize naloxone when prescribed to help others!

-We ran into this same type of problem for people who take the medication Truvada.
+We ran into this same problem for people who take the medication Truvada.

 Naloxone Life Insurance Underwriting by Company

-We made it clear that the naloxone was not for personal use but to help others in need.
+We clarified that the naloxone was not for personal use but to help others.

 Known as a “standing order” prescription, pharmacists and physicians may prescribe naloxone (Narcan) to you when it is not for a specific person,